CircleCI-Public/circleci-demo-k8s-gcp-hello-app/README.md

 ## Prerequisites
-* GCP project: A GCP project must already exist before running the build
+* GCP project: A GCP project created from the Kubernetes Engine page in the Google Cloud Platform Console (or one with Kubernetes Engine API and related services enabled)
-* GCP service account: A GCP service account must already exist before running the build, and it needs to have sufficient privileges
+* GCP service account: A GCP service account must already exist before running the build, and it needs to have sufficient privileges to manage the project's resources

 ## Required Environment Variables
 Note that the following [environment variables](https://circleci.com/docs/2.0/env-vars/#setting-an-environment-variable-in-a-project) must be set for the project on CircleCI via the